damjans92/color-manager/README.md

 # Color Manager App

-This is a simple single-page application (SPA) built with React for managing color definitions.
+This is a single-page application (SPA) built with React for managing color definitions.
 It allows users to view, add, delete, and filter colors, each with a name and hexadecimal value.

 ## Technologies Used

+### Frontend

+- React (Vite)
+- Redux Toolkit
+- React Hook Form
-- **Frontend:** React, Redux Toolkit, React Hook Form, Tailwind CSS
+- Tailwind CSS
+- ESLint (code quality)
+- Prettier (code formatting)

+### Backend

+- Node.js
-- **Backend:** Node.js, Express.js
+- Express.js
+- Postman (API testing)

+### Data Storage

-- **Data Storage:** JSON file
+- JSON file

 ## Getting Started